Best Inflatable Kayak Australia 2025

 Packed Size - 62x44x27cm

-Pros - More durable than other budget models
+Pros - A more durable budget kayak

 Intex Challenger K1